groovy-tutorial/groovy-tutorial/Section2/Chapter2/Variables.html.md

 ## Variables

 Variables provide the basic "containers" into which values are stored for processing.

-Groovy is a dynamically-typed language.
-This means that variables don't need to be declared as being of a specific data type.
+As mentioned in [Data Types](), Groovy provides _dynamic typing_, freeing the programmer from having to explicitly declare a data type for a variable.
+This results in a variable's value being flexible enough to hold a changing value throughout the variable's lifespan.

+The programmer may chose to use _explicit types_ for some or all variables.
+This is likely to be a decision based on desired constraints and readability.

+### Variable names
+Variable names must meet the following criteria:

+ - Must start with a letter (upper-case [A-Z] or lower-case [a-z])
+   - The underscore (`_`) is also allowed but very strongly discouraged
+ - Must only contain letters, digits (0-9) or an underscore (`_`)
+   - The dollar-sign (`$`) is also allowed but very strongly discouraged
+ - Must not match a keyword (reserved word)

+The use of literate variable names that comply to the criteria is encouraged.
+For example, a variable named `x` provides little information as to its role whereas `accountNumber` is likely to be clear within the context of a broader system.

 ### Variable Declaration and Assignment